takenet/blip-docs/source/includes/en/extensions/desk.md

 ### Forwarding received messages to a human agent

->Imagine a scenario where an user on Messenger channel asks for human help service.
+>Imagine a scenario where a user on Messenger channel asks for human help service.
 Therefore, while the ticket is still open, any message received by the bot should be sent to a **human agent**.

 At first, the bot receives a message and decides if must route the user to a human agent.
 Imagine for instance that the message **"Hello, I would like to talk to an attendant."** is enough to send the user to an agent.